 This approach won't work for everyone.
 If you're an experienced user and want to get down to the technical details of the service, for instance, you're likely to be disappointed.
-For example, the Support site returns one article if you search for DNS, one for OpenVPN, and nothing at all for cipher, SSL or TLS.
+For example, the Support site returns one article if you search for OpenVPN, three for DNS, and nothing at all for cipher, SSL or TLS.
 The content you do get is clear and straightforward, but it can't compete with providers like ExpressVPN, where a search for DNS alone gets you 50+ in-depth hits.

 - Want to try TunnelBear?
 Check out the website here

 Setup is easy on all the main platforms, thanks to custom clients for iOS, Android, Mac and Windows, as well as extensions for Chrome, Firefox and Opera.
-But again, there's not a lot for demanding users, with no significant help for getting the service working on routers, games consoles, Chromebooks, Linux, or anything else even slightly non-standard, there's almost no help to be found.
+But again, there's not a lot for demanding users, with no significant help for getting the service working on routers, games consoles, Chromebooks, Linux, with OpenVPN, or anything else.

 Still, if you're happy with the regular apps, TunnelBear's support for up to five simultaneous connections means you'll be able to have most of your devices running at the same time.

 If you do sign up for TunnelBear, keep in mind that there's no money-back guarantee.
-The small print says, "While all amounts paid are non-refundable, certain refund requests for subscriptions may be considered by TunnelBear on a case-by-case basis."
-Presumably, you might get a refund if you've had really bad service, but it's entirely up to the company to decide what should happen.
+The small print says: "While all amounts paid are non-refundable, certain refund requests for subscriptions may be considered by TunnelBear on a case-by-case basis."
+Presumably, you might get a refund if you've had really bad service, but it's entirely up to the company to decide.
 Not quite as friendly as the cuddly cartoon bears suggest, then.

 Privacy and logging

 While that looks great, there's normally no way to tell whether you should trust what a VPN provider is telling you.
 But TunnelBear is a little different.
-In 2017 and 2018, the company has hired independent specialists to run a public security audit covering many different areas of the service.
+The company now has independent specialists Cure53 run an annual public security audit covering many different areas of the service.
 The third audit, covering 2019, included the mobile and Windows clients, browser extensions, the service infrastructure, backend and frontend systems, and the public website.

 One of the major selling points of a VPN is that it can make you appear to be visiting a website from another country, perhaps giving you access to content you wouldn't be able to view otherwise.
-But this doesn't always work, so we test all VPNs to see if they can give us access to BBC iPlayer, US YouTube and US Netflix.
+But this doesn't always work, so we test all VPNs with Netflix and more to see if they can give us access to various streaming sites.

 VPNs usually don't like to shout about their torrent support, and it's not difficult to see why.
 Torrent users are likely to gobble up much more bandwidth than others, and if that involves downloading illegal stuff, it could generate more attention from the copyright police.

-TunnelBear takes this quiet approach to an extreme, though, with only one reference to P2P and torrents on the entire TunnelBear website (and that was a general reference which said nothing about P2P support.)
+TunnelBear takes this quiet approach to an extreme, though, with barely any references to P2P and torrents on the entire TunnelBear website.

 Getting started with TunnelBear begins by handing over your email address to create an account.
 Accept the free option or hand over your cash for one of the paid plans, and you're offered a choice of apps for Windows, Mac, iOS and Android, as well as browser extensions for Chrome, Firefox and Opera.

 If you're looking for anything more advanced, you're going to be disappointed.
 There's nothing for routers, or games consoles, or smart TVs, or anything else.
 There are no links to installation guides or troubleshooting advice.
 Bizarrely, the page doesn't even link to TunnelBear's OpenVPN configuration files, to help you set up other devices manually.
-These are available, but you have to look very hard to find them (we tracked them down by checking a support document on Linux installations.)
+These are available, but you have to look very hard to find them (we tracked them down in a blog post about Linux support.)

 Map interfaces can look good, but they're not very practical to use, and this one is no exception.
 There's no zoom option to help you get an overview, for instance, and although you can click and drag to move your viewpoint, this won't wrap around.
-If you're looking at California, for instance, you can't pan across the Pacific to view Asia - you must scan across the US, the Atlantic, and Europe, instead.
+Scroll in any direction, you'll soon bump into the map edge and have to scroll back.
+If you like the idea of a map interface, check out IPVanish, it's far better.

 The Obfsproxy-based GhostBear attempts to make your activities look more like regular internet traffic, perhaps helping you connect in countries like China which try to detect and block use of VPNs.

-Overall, TunnelBear's Windows client isn't bad, and if your needs are simple you might find it works much like any other.
-But there's lots of scope for improvement, and the client's interface and basic feature list could disappoint experienced users.
+Overall, TunnelBear's Windows client is easy to use, but there's clearly lots of scope for improvement, particularly with the kill switch, and the basic feature list could disappoint experienced users.

 TunnelBear's Android and iOS apps have a very similar look and feel to the Windows edition.
-There's a world map with VPN locations highlighted, a list of locations as a simpler alternative (though still not sorted alphabetically), a small number of useful settings, and not much else.
+There's a world map with VPN locations highlighted, a list of locations as a simpler alternative, a small number of useful settings, and not much else.

 The map works a little better than the desktop version.
 It wraps as you expect, for instance (you can keep swiping left or right and get back to where you started).
 There's still no zoom, but the Android app can at least switch from portrait to landscape to give you a better view.

-But you get most of the benefits of the desktop client, too.
-Auto-connect whenever you're not accessing a trusted network; the VigilantBear kill switch, and GhostBear to try and avoid VPN blocking.
+Settings deliver most of the benefits of the desktop client, like auto-connect whenever you're not accessing a trusted network, the VigilantBear kill switch, and GhostBear to try and avoid VPN blocking.

-There's also a welcome bonus in SplitBear (aka Split Tunneling), where you can choose apps which will always use your regular connection, rather than be routed via TunnelBear.
-You may never use the feature, but if you find the VPN breaks a particular app, you'll be glad it's there.
+There's a welcome bonus in SplitBear (aka split tunneling), where you can choose apps which will always use your regular connection, rather than be routed via TunnelBear.
+You may never use this feature, but if you find the VPN breaks a particular app, you'll be glad it's there.

-We checked the Firefox extension to see if it had any more options, but no, it looked and worked much the same as the Chrome edition.
+We checked the Firefox extension to see if it had any more options, but no, it looked and worked much the same as the Chrome version.

-The browser extensions follow a very similar pattern to the apps, then - short on features, but relatively simple, and fine for the target audience of casual users.
+The browser extensions follow a very similar pattern to the apps, then – they are short on features, but relatively simple, and fine for the target audience of casual users.

 TunnelBear support starts with its web-based help site.
-This is presented in a clear and simple way, with large icons pointing you to key areas (Getting Started, Troubleshooting, Billing), and basic articles on the most common questions ('Why should I trust TunnelBear?', 'Why can't I access the content I want?', 'Does TunnelBear keep logs?')
+This is presented in a clear and simple way, with large icons pointing you to key areas (Getting Started, Troubleshooting, Accounts), and basic articles on the most common questions ('Why should I trust TunnelBear?', 'Why can't I access the content I want?', 'Does TunnelBear keep logs?').

 Go searching for answers and you'll find TunnelBear's knowledgebase doesn't have a lot of content, but what you get is well presented and gives you a decent range of information.
 The Connection Issues page doesn't just offer generic 'reinstall'-type ideas, for instance.
 It links you to TunnelBear's Twitter page to look for service information, suggests trying out the service on another network, and points you to settings which might help.

-Despite its beginner-oriented approach, there's also room for just a few more advanced tweaking ideas, with recommendations for ports which should be opened.
+Despite its beginner-oriented approach, there's also room for just a few more advanced tweaking ideas, with recommendations for ports which should be opened in some circumstances.

-If you can't find the help you need online, a Contact page allows you to send a message to the support team.
+There's no live chat support, but if you need more in-depth help, a Contact page allows you to send a message to the support team.
 This prompts you for the type of problem, affected locations, operating system and so on, a smart way to ensure beginners provide all the key information.

-We kept our test question simple, and had a friendly, helpful and accurate reply within four hours.
-We would still prefer the near instant response of quality live chat – because if your problem is complex and requires a lot of back and forth, questions and answers, it could take a very long time to find a solution – but as email support goes, TunnelBear isn't bad at all.
+We kept our test question simple, and had a friendly, helpful and accurate reply in three and a half hours.
+We would still prefer the near-instant response of quality live chat – because if your problem is complex and requires a lot of back and forth, questions and answers, it could take a very long time to find a solution – but as email support goes, TunnelBear isn't bad at all.

 It's not the largest, fastest or most powerful of VPNs, but TunnelBear's ease of use and strong focus on opening up its systems to scrutiny deserve a lot of credit.
 We hope it fixes the Windows kill switch issue soon, but otherwise TunnelBear is worth a look, particularly for newbies.